Fujifilm XF 27mm f/2.8 R WR Review

 Fuji XF 27mm f/2.8 R WR Review

-I recently added the Fujifilm X-E4 to my kit and opted for the bundle which included the XF 27mm f/2.8 R WR.
-The big news for fans of Fujifilm’s 27mm pancake lens is a welcomed aperture ring and the fact that the lens now is weather-resistant, WR.
+I recently added the Fujifilm X-E4 to my kit and opted for the bundle, which included the XF 27mm f/2.8 R WR.
+The big news for fans of Fujifilm’s 27mm pancake lens is a much-welcomed aperture ring and the fact that the lens is now weather-resistant (WR).

-The optical formula is the same as its predecessor meaning, the image quality coming out of the lens should be the same as the XF 27mm f/2.8.
+The optical formula is the same as its predecessor, meaning the image quality from the lens should be the same as that of the XF 27mm f/2.8.

-I have only briefly tried the XF 27mm f/2.8 on a couple of occasions but never found the slower f/2.8 f-stop paired with the odd-ball focal length that appealing.
+I have only briefly tried the XF 27mm f/2.8 on a couple of occasions, but never found the slower f/2.8 f-stop paired with the oddball focal length appealing.

-I should be careful with terms such as odd-ball as I do realize, to some this is the perfect focal length.
+I should be careful with terms like 'odd-ball,' as I realize that to some, this is the perfect focal length.
 Let us see if this new iteration of Fujifilm’s pancake lens can win me over.

 The Fujifilm XF 27mm f/2.8 R WR shown on a Fujifilm X-E4, black